Consignment Items (Amps and

 supply.
 Our mod leaves the protection and delay circuit intact while

-lowering the low AC limit to 95 volts, thus allow you to still use the amp in
+lowering the low AC limit to 95 volts, thus allowing you to still use the amp in

 venues where the power is a little low.
 Using the amp with power below 95